zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 .then(displayTheData);
 ```

-`getSomeData` is returning a Promise, as evidenced by the call to `then()`, but the result of that first then must also be a Promise, as we call `then()` again (and again!)
-That's exactly what happens, if we can convince `then()` to return a Promise, things start to get interesting.
+`getSomeData` is returning a Promise, as evidenced by the call to `then()`, but the result of that first then must also be a Promise, as we call `then()` again (and yet again!)
+That's exactly what happens, if we can convince `then()` to return a Promise, things get more interesting.

 <div class="callout wisdom">
 `then()` always returns a Promise